Managing Project Documents

 The importance of an effective document management strategy for project success

-During the life cycle of a typical project, a project manager can produce up to fifty different types of documents to facilitate the planning, tracking and reporting of the project.
+During the life cycle of a typical project, a project manager can produce up to fifty different types of documents to facilitate the planning, tracking, and reporting of the project.
 Documents range from feasibility studies, resource plans, financial plans and project plans, to supplier contracts, post-implementation reviews, change request forms and project status reports.
-And the manner in which project documents are managed by project leaders can either be the driving force behind a project’s success or be the cause of a project failing to meet its timeline, budget and scope.
+And the way project documents are managed by project leaders can either be the driving force behind a project’s success or be the cause of a project failing to meet its timeline, budget and scope.

 Definition of the Project Document

 The primary responsibility of a project manager is to manage the unexpected.
 The concept of planning by its very nature is designed to mitigate and manage the unexpected.
-As a part of the planning process, most project managers would agree that the project document plays a central role in strategically developing the best possible plan and to effectively communicate progress and status updates to all involved stakeholders.
-More importantly, the manner in which the project document is managed will determine a project manager’s effectiveness in responding to the unexpected.
+As a part of the planning process, most project managers would agree that project documents play a central role in strategically developing the best possible plan and to effectively communicate progress and status updates to all involved stakeholders.
+More importantly, the way the project document is managed will determine a project manager’s effectiveness in responding to the unexpected.

-Prior to discussing the management of the project document, let us define the “project document” and how it fits within a typical organisation’s project management workflow.
-The project document is a self-contained document that details your organisation’s unique steps in initiating, planning, executing and closing projects.
-In fact, the selected type and format of project documents as well as the way in which they are organised, are what differentiate your organisation’s way of delivering projects.
+Prior to discussing the management of the project document, let us define the “project document” and how it fits within a typical organization’s project management workflow.
+The project document is a self-contained document that details your organization’s unique steps in initiating, planning, executing, and closing projects.
+In fact, the selected type and format of project documents as well as the way in which they are organized, are what differentiate your organization’s way of delivering projects.

-Experienced project practitioners are excellent in “templatising” their project documents.
+Experienced project practitioners are excellent in “templatizing” their project documents.
 The repeated use of successful project plans, complex business case documents, standard contracts, detailed specification sheets, and project status reports are necessary for a project manager’s effectiveness in balancing the evils of unmanageable paperwork that can impede their ability to focus on their core competencies of managing the project and the involved stakeholders.
 However, a project template is only as good as the individual managing it.
-What sets apart great project managers from good project managers is their ability to minimise their administrative role in producing project documents while maximising their strategic role in managing the people that will deliver a successful project.
-In order to achieve this, project managers must follow some basic rules in developing key project documents covering all phases of a project’s life cycle.
+What sets apart great project managers from good project managers is their ability to minimize their administrative role in producing project documents while maximizing their strategic role in managing the people that will deliver a successful project.
+To achieve this, project managers must follow some basic rules in developing key project documents covering all phases of a project’s life cycle.

-Although the project document workflow will vary from organisation to organisation, good project managers will develop a number of basic project documents in order to maintain high standards in the delivery of projects.
-A standardisation of the documentation is typically seen in the following project phases:
+Although the project document workflow will vary from organization to organization, good project managers will develop several basic project documents in order to maintain high standards in the delivery of projects.
+A standardization of the documentation is typically seen in the following project phases: